 Does the credit union or government own or get my home?

 No, the credit union or government never owns your home.
 You remain the sole owner and can stay or sell at any time.
-When all homeowners have passed away, the home goes to your heirs listed in your will.
-Should one spouse pass first, the surviving spouse still owns the home for life with no payments.
+When all homeowners have left the home for good, or loan obligations are not met, the loan then becomes due.
+If all homeowners pass away, the home goes to your heir(s) listed in your will, and your heir(s) can sell or refinance.
+Should one spouse pass away first, the surviving spouse on the title still owns the home and can sell or stay as long as they choose, as long as they remain compliant with the loan requirements.

 Are the closing fees or interest rate any higher with a reverse mortgage?

-No. The interest rate and closing fees are exactly the same as a regular forward FHA mortgage.
+No. The interest rate and closing fees are the same as a regular forward FHA mortgage.
+As with all federally insured loans, insurance fees are included in the cost.

 Can I lose my home if I get a reverse mortgage?

-Yes, however the lender may only foreclose if you do not pay your home insurance, property taxes, and association dues or make required repairs.
+Yes, however the lender may only foreclose if you do not pay your home insurance, property taxes, and any association dues or make required repairs.
 In addition, the IRS could take action if there is unpaid tax liens, but that is the same as with a regular forward mortgage, too.
-Because you do not have to make any mortgage payments, there is a much lower risk of default.
+Remember, because you are not required to make monthly mortgage payments with a reverse mortgage, there is a much lower risk of default.

 Will my children lose their inheritance?
-Will there be any equity left for them?
+Will there be equity left for them?

 The home should continue to appreciate in value the longer you live there.
 When the home is sold, the loan is repaid and all remaining equity goes to you or your heirs.
 If your heirs choose to keep the home, they must refinance it into their own names.
-If they choose to sell the home, they have up to 12 months to complete the sale.
-Note: A regular forward mortgage only allows 90 days to complete the sale.
-Most importantly, the FHA insures the reverse mortgage so if the loan consumes all the equity and the home is no longer worth what is owed, the insurance makes up the difference - not you or your heirs.
-The term used is Non-Recourse Insured.
+If they choose to sell the home, they may have up to 12 months to complete the sale.
+Remember, the FHA insures the reverse mortgage, so if the loan consumes all the equiy and the home is no longer worth what is owed, the insurance makes up the difference - not you or your heirs.
+The term used is non-Recourse Insured.

 Will a reverse mortgage affect my Social Security or Medicare benefits?